timjogorman/RicherEventDescription/guidelines.md

 - The patient underwent **\textsubscript{event}surgery**.
 - The burglar committed a heinous **\textsubscript{event}crime**.

-Note that in each, there is no individuation between the verb and object -- they collectively assert an event -- and the verb is a grammaticalized and abstract term.
-For a more full definition, here is the definition discussed in relation to Propbank:

-> (Light Verb Constructions) are characterized by a light verb and a predicating complement (henceforth, true predicate) that combine to predicate as a single element.(Butt 2004) In LVC, the verb is considered semantically bleached in such a way that the verb does not hold its full predicating power.
-Thus, the light verb plus its true predicate can often be paraphrased by a verbal form of the true predicate without loss of the core meaning of the expression.
-For example, the light verb **gave** and the predicate **lecture** in **gave** a lecture, together form a single predicating unit such that it can be paraphrased by **lectured**.

-Remember in this that if you *can* cleanly separate a verb and its noun into two separate events, then you should treat them as two separate things.
-Similarly, some verbs like "use" are relatively generic, but evoke a prototypical use of the object -- rather than evoking the object as an event in itself.
-Verbs such as **use** are the main event:

-- Police **used** tear gas to **disperse** the protesters.

 The same rules for minimal-span annotation will also apply to nouns.
 Hopefully you will have some exposure to what the head of a noun phrases is from syntactic courses, and this will be quite familiar.
 Start